 Spicy Dipping Sauce with Sriracha for Sweet Potato Fries or Roasted Vegetables

 There’s a secret ingredient in this Spicy Dipping Sauce with Sriracha that I think makes it perfect for sweet potatoes fries or roasted vegetables!
 If you like Sriracha, you’ll make this over and over.
 The sauce is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Sauce Recipes to find more recipes like this one.

 I remember how delighted I was when I discovered Sweet Potato Fries, and the recipe on the blog for Spicy Baked Sweet Potato Fries has been a favorite of mine for quite a while now.
 I still love to make sweet potato fries that way, tossed in a mixture of spices, but recently I started to make plain sweet potato fries and put the spiciness in the dipping sauce.
 Sometimes I’ll even eat this Spicy Dipping Sauce with Sriracha on (gasp) frozen sweet potato fries like the ones in these photos, although there’s no doubt that from-scratch sweet potato fries are better.